m-riss/Minecraft-Seed-Converter/README.md

 This has been updated for Minecraft Java Edition 1.19.2 and will be updated as Minecraft Java Edition gets further updates.

+I do plan on splitting variable declarations into their own files at some point in the near-ish future, but that will have to wait until I can figure out how make files actually work.